-subjects research.
-In these research designs, the contributor has not consented to the research and thus has not consented to the return of IFs or IRRs.
+Another consent-related debate is whether to abstain from offering return of IFs and IRRs or limit return to only the most important findings when the individual contributors gave no consent for return because they gave no consent for research at all.
+As noted above, some biobank research and secondary research on data and/or samples from biobanks are conducted without consent, as the data and samples used were collected in clinical care and de-identified before biobank and secondary research, so the research is not considered human subjects research.
+In these research designs, the contributor has not consented to the research and thus has not consented to return of IFs or IRRs.
 How to handle return in this scenario is another hard question.
 Options include refraining from any return, returning only the most important and clinically actionable findings, or contacting contributors to seek consent for return.
-The recent DHHS Advance Notice of Proposed Rulemaking raises the possibility that in the future contributors will be asked for consent to research on data and samples collected in clinical care, and thus could be asked at that point whether they wish to be recontacted in the future about findings of potential clinical importance.
+The recent DHHS ANPRM2 raises the possibility that in the future contributors will be asked for consent to research on data and samples collected in clinical care, and thus could be asked at that point if they wish to be recontacted in the future about findings of potential clinical importance.

 Progressing beyond consent, analytic validity, and compliance with applicable legal requirements, we reach the question of what findings should or may be offered back to contributors.
-Here, recommendations vary.
-Our prior project's recommendations article and the more recent paper by Fabsitz et al. differentiate those findings that should be offered, those that may be offered, and (in Wolf et al. plus Berg et al.) those that should not be offered, recognizing three categories for IFs encountered in clinical practice and public health.
+Here recommendations vary.
+Our prior project's recommendations paper1 and the more recent Fabsitz et al. 86 paper differentiate those findings that should be offered, those that may be offered, and those that should not be offered, ^{1,99} recognizing three categories for incidental findings encountered in clinical practice and public health.
 We recommend below what should generally fall in each of these three categories (should offer, may offer, and should not offer).
 However, this is really the starting point for a biobank research system, which may further modify these criteria in a way that is sensitive to the biobank population and biobank research design.